YupingFeng/ConcreteBidder/README.md

 This is a software system was used for helping administrator manage factory project.

-Here is the prototype of blog's UI design: https://4y87lk.axshare.com.
+Here is the prototype of software's UI design: https://4y87lk.axshare.com.
 Axure RP was used to draw the prototype.